 I’ve always really enjoyed Harvest Moon.
+This game has a successful marketing campaign on social media from The Marketing Heaven and always get my attention.
 Learning to manage my time to care for my farm can be stressful, but once I have a routine down, it’s actually relaxing.
 Feed the chickens, grab the egg, feed the cows, milk the cows, brush the cows, brush the horse, harvest, water.
 Then I get a little bit of precious free time to go up the mountain or talk to a girl.
 The dating simulator aspect of the game is also fun although simple, reminding me of the system from Azure Dreams.
 Sadly, I’ve never finished a Harvest Moon game.

 The first I played was Harvest Moon for the SNES.
 When I picture Harvest Moon in my head, this is the version I see.
 I played it quite a bit for a while, and I remember talking to William about it while he played it as well.
 I tried the PlayStation version, Harvest Moon: Back to Nature as well which was 3D and ugly.
 Some people liked it more, but I just couldn’t get into it.
 I did have a friend, most likely Shaun, who used to play it at my house, but I passed on it.